| Online Subscription Databases | Free Websites | Print & Microform | Research Guides |

 The Library does have an Index of Cases before 1832 in the book Landmark Briefs and Arguments of the Supreme Court of the United States: Constitutional Law - KF 101.9 L36.
 The cases listed are:

-The library has available, in paper or microform, records and briefs for the following jurisdictions:
+The library has available, in print or microform, records and briefs for the following jurisdictions:

-The print collection of briefs is shelved in limited access off-site compact shelving.
-These bound volumes for the federal courts are arranged by term and docket number.
+The print collection of California briefs is currently shelved in limited access off-site compact shelving.
+These volumes will be moved to the 5th floor collection in Summer 2020.
 Special indexes for the bound volumes of California records and briefs are located at the Reference Desk.

 All of the micrographic holdings are in the 4th floor Micrographics Room, except for the 1996-2014 California briefs, which are in limited access 5th floor storage.
 The currency of the microform records and briefs differs by jurisdiction and is dependent on the microform publisher.
 Users should consult with a reference librarian for assistance in locating the records and briefs for specific opinions.